Ivan-Sidorenko/FD1---Graduation-Project/README.md

 # FD1---Graduation-Project
-Creating a final project using grid layout in css
+The site is written using flex layout